madzera/happytree/README.md

 ### What is it?

-HappyTree is a data structure API designed for handling Java objects which have a tree-like behavior, whereas an @Id attribute of an object is referenced as a
-@Parent attribute of its children.
+HappyTree is a data structure API designed for handling Java objects that have tree-like behavior, whereas an *@Id* attribute of an object is referenced as a *@Parent* attribute of its children.

 In certain circumstances there is a need to convert a list of Java objects, that could represent a model layer in a business context, into an actual hierarchical tree structure in memory, where objects contain its children and each child contains its own children collection and so on.

-So, when there is a need to put a collection (Set/List) of objects, that each object relates to another object of the same type through an identifier attribute in a tree-like manner, the HappyTree is able to transform this structure into an actual tree structure in memory, where each object will be wrapped into a tree node object, called "Element", and each element contains its children elements where each child contains its own children and so on, recursively.
+When there is a need to put a collection (Set/List) of objects, where each object relates to another object of the same type through an identifier attribute in a tree-like manner, the HappyTree API is able to transform this structure into an actual tree structure in memory, where each object will be wrapped into a tree node object, called *Element*, and each element contains its children elements where each child contains its own children and so on, recursively.